iotaledger/iota.rs/README.md

 # An unofficial implementation of the IOTA api in rust.

-This is a port of the IOTA Java API into Rust.
+This is a port of the IOTA Java/JS API into Rust.
 The plan is to do a straight port of the API initially, then improve it using all the greatness that Rust brings to the table.

+This library currently requires nightly rust to build.

 Things that are done: